acw-hash/greeniq/docs/updated_technical_plan.md

 - All forms must include client and server validation
 - All real-time features must handle connection errors

-This technical implementation plan provides a comprehensive roadmap for building GreenCrew using Next.js 14 with Supabase, ensuring a robust, scalable, and secure marketplace platform.
+This technical implementation plan provides a comprehensive roadmap for building GreenIQ using Next.js 14 with Supabase, ensuring a robust, scalable, and secure marketplace platform.